Perspective | Ivanka Trump shared a video of her meeting a homeless D.C. woman. That woman says she’s still waiting for her to keep a promise.

 Davis describes turning to lawmakers across political parties for help and always ending up in the same place — waiting.
 Normally, though, that wait doesn’t come while strangers make public comments about her.
 Ivanka Trump has more than 9.3 million Twitter followers.

+After this column initially published online, White House Communications Director Alyssa Farah sent this statement about Ivanka Trump’s encounter with Davis: “Ivanka greatly enjoyed the conversation she had with Kiesha on her recent trip spotlighting the Trump Administration’s Farmer’s to Families Food Box Program, so much so that she shared her office’s contact information to keep in touch.
+Her office has not received any outreach yet but looks forward to reconnecting.
+We would be honored to host Kiesha for a meeting at the White House and look forward to scheduling a connection soon.
+We would have been happy to share this with the Washington Post before the wrote an entire story, had they reached out to the White House for comment prior to publishing.”

+As you can see, it takes no responsibility for what happened.
+It also puts the responsibility on Davis to call, which she says she tried to do, using a number that was written by hand.
+She only later realized no one asked for her contact information.
+I have since agreed, with her consent, to pass on her number to White House staff members.

-If Davis does hear back from Trump, she says, she wants to tell her this: “We’re still out in the street.
+But before Davis learned that she might soon have a chance to talk to Trump again, she considered what she might tell her.
+She decided she wanted her to know this: “We’re still out in the street.
 We’re still homeless.”

-She also has advice for her or anyone with political power who will want to connect to people experiencing hardships in the months leading up to the election.
+She also offered advice to her or anyone with political power who will want to connect to people experiencing hardships in the months leading up to the election.

 “Hear people,” she says.
 “See.
 Hear.
 And do something to help people, not only in this city but throughout the country.
 And not just for their votes.
 Not just to say, ‘We talked to a person,’ and that’s it.
 Actually do something.
 Do something to make positive change.”